Skip to content

 The NEI Ophthalmic Genetics and Visual Function Branch (OGVFB) offers a clinical fellowship for a 1-year period, with the possibility of further extension.

-Fellows will train in a rich multidisciplinary clinical and basic-science research environment and will acquire experience in principles of clinical research in addition to clinical knowledge related to inherited eye disease.
-Depending on the applicant's interest the program can be expanded to include laboratory research, especially for those who are interested in an additional year of fellowship.
-He/she will participate in the care and investigation of a substantial number of patients—both children and adults—with a broad array of inherited eye disorders including inherited retinal degenerations, congenital ocular malformations, genetic syndromes, and metabolic diseases that affect the eye.
-The candidate will learn the approach to patients and families and individuals with genetic diseases, methods of clinical molecular diagnosis, genetic counseling, visual electrophysiology, and psychophysics.
+Fellows train in a rich multidisciplinary clinical and basic-science research environment and will acquire experience in principles of clinical research in addition to clinical knowledge related to inherited eye disease.
+He/she will participate in the care and investigation of both children and adults with a broad array of inherited eye disorders including inherited retinal degenerations, congenital ocular malformations, genetic syndromes, and metabolic diseases that affect the eye.
+The candidate will learn the approach to patients/families and individuals with genetic diseases, methods of clinical molecular diagnosis, genetic counseling, visual electrophysiology, and psychophysics.
+Depending on the applicant's interest and experience, the program may be expanded to include laboratory research, especially for those who are interested in an additional year of fellowship.

-Referrals to the Ophthalmic Genetics service at the National Eye Institute (NEI) come from all over the world, with about 800 patient visits per year.
-Clinics are held daily.
+Referrals to the Ophthalmic Clinical Genetics Service at the National Eye Institute (NEI) come from all over the world and clinics are held daily.
 The clinical faculty members for the program include:

 The NIH offers clinical fellows a competitive salary and benefits package.
 Candidates must hold an M.D. or equivalent degree, have completed at least 3 years of training in ophthalmology, and have successfully completed USMLE Steps I through III.
 Fellowships are offered yearly and begin July 1.
 Applicants interested in applying for the fellowship should submit their CV with a bibliography in month/year format, personal statement, and three original letters of reference.